istrate/cp4d/CP4D-version-4-installation.md

 # Introduction

 This article describes the minimal steps to install Cloud Pak for Data version 4 installation on OpenShift cluster.
+It is using IBM Public Repositories to download CP4D images.

 Source of truth: https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=installing